adrianfurlanc/obsidian-university/Notes/Templater Plugin.md

 ### How to use templates?
 - To keep things simple I use the [[QuickAdd Plugin]]
-	- To create a new type of note (assignment, lecture, etc), open command palette and run the `Quickadd: Run Quickadd` command via `Ctrl + Shift + P`
+	- To create a new type of note (lecture, etc), open command palette and run the `Quickadd: Run Quickadd` command via `Ctrl + Shift + P`
 - Alternatively, you can use `Ctrl + Shift + T` to add a template to the current file

 ### What is the default template used on a new note?